What is Social Media ROI

 Step 1: Specify a goal

 There’s a ton of possibilities for choosing goals and tactics to track.
-Here’s a list of some ideas:
+Here’s a list with some ideas:

 - New followers